dkaledin/nextjs-monorepo-tools/README.md

 ## nextjs-monorepo-tools

 nextjs-monorepo-tools is package that let you convert your nextjs project to monorepo.
-Follow the example bellow to know how you can do it.
+Follow the example below to know how you can do it.

 ## Example Project